Other Compliance Issues

 viii.
 Password Security

-ix.
+x.
 Data Classification and Handling Policies

-x.
+xii.
 E-Mail Services

-xi.
+xiii.
 Intellectual Property

-xii.
+xiv.
 Research Integrity/Regulatory Compliance

 i.
 Cost-sharing Policy and Procedures

 When federal statute or agency regulations require that the university share in the cost of sponsored projects, the university contribution is referred to as “cost-sharing.”
-The terms “cost sharing,” “matching” and “in-kind” are often used interchangeably.
+The terms “cost-sharing,” “matching” and “in-kind” are often used interchangeably.
 In general, cost-sharing represents that portion of project or program costs not borne by the sponsor (generally the federal government).

 Definitions:

-Voluntary Committed cost sharing is contributions that are not required in the notice of funding opportunity but are specifically offered in the proposal budget, budget justification or letters of support and become a binding requirement of the award, requiring documentation.
+- Voluntary Committed cost-sharing is contributions that are not required in the notice of funding opportunity but are specifically offered in the proposal budget, budget justification or letters of support and become a binding requirement of the award, requiring documentation.

-Voluntary Uncommitted cost sharing is contributions that are not included in the proposal or identified on the notice of award.
-This type of cost sharing is not tracked or reported to sponsor agencies.
-If this type of cost sharing is used to meet a sponsor requirement, such as a PI effort obligation, documentation requirements apply.
+- Voluntary Uncommitted cost-sharing is contributions that are not included in the proposal or identified on the notice of award.
+This type of cost-sharing is not tracked or reported to sponsor agencies.
+If this type of cost-sharing is used to meet a sponsor requirement, such as a PI effort obligation, documentation requirements apply.

-Cash contributions represent the recipient's cash outlay, including the money contributed to the recipient by non-federal third parties.
+- Cash contributions represent the recipient's cash outlay, including the money contributed to the recipient by non-federal third parties.

-In-kind contributions represent the value of all non-cash contributions, including services and property, provided by the recipient and/or non-federal third parties.
+- In-kind contributions represent the value of all non-cash contributions, including services and property, provided by the recipient and/or non-federal third parties.

 - Are verifiable from the recipient's records;